-Scrum’s leading advocate was inspired by empirical inspect and adapt feedback loops to cope with complexity and risk.
-Scrum uses real-world progress — not an uninformed forecast — to plan and schedule releases.
+Scrum's early advocates were inspired by empirical inspect and adapt feedback loops to cope with complexity and risk.
+Scrum emphasizes decision making from real-world results rather than speculation.
 Time is divided into short work cadences, known as sprints, typically one week or two weeks long.
 The product is kept in a potentially shippable (properly integrated and tested) state at all times.
 At the end of each sprint, stakeholders and team members meet to see a demonstrated potentially shippable product increment and plan its next steps.
-This allows direction to be adjusted based on completed work, not speculation or predictions.

 Scrum has three roles: Product Owner, Scrum Master, and Team.

 It’s sometimes hard for Product Owners to strike the right balance of involvement.
 Because Scrum values self-organization among teams, a Product Owner must fight the urge to micro-manage.
 At the same time, Product Owners must be available to answer questions from the team.

 - Scrum Master: The Scrum Master acts as a facilitator for the Product Owner and the team.
 The Scrum Master does not manage the team.
-Instead, he or she works to remove any impediments that are obstructing the team from achieving its sprint goals.
+The Scrum Master works to remove any impediments that are obstructing the team from achieving its sprint goals.
 This helps the team remain creative and productive while making sure its successes are visible to the Product Owner.
 The Scrum Master also works to advise the Product Owner about how to maximize ROI for the team.